Skip to Sidebar Skip to Content

 Linux - Create and Manage Hard Links

 The Linux file system is a hierarchical structure that organizes files and directories on a computer.
 It starts with the root directory, which is the top-level directory in the file system.
 From there, directories and subdirectories can be created to organize files into groups.
 Each file and directory on the file system is represented by an inode, which contains information about the file's ownership, permissions, and location on the disk.
-One of the features that Linux uses to manage data efficiently is hard links.
+One of the features that Linux uses to manage data efficiently is Linux hard links.

 Linux File System